 - Offers a unifying vision of the synthesis of nanostructures and the generalization of rare nanoforms

-- Includes a CD-ROM with color versions of more than 100 nanostructures
+- Includes downloadable resources with color versions of more than 100 nanostructures

 - Explores the fabrication of rare nanostructures, including modern physical, chemical, and biological synthesis techniques